Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Introduction

 The Transformer architecture~\cite{vaswani2017attention}, originally designed for natural language processing, has undergone numerous improvements in recent years~\cite{brown2020language,touvron2023llama,devlin2018bert}.
-These improvements have enabled the models to handle temporal dependencies more effectively, and capture contextual information within textual data.
-We explore the benefits of these models to incorporate contextual data for action recognition in two different ways: (1)~evaluating the effect of rephrasing to enrich textual descriptions of past actions along with camera location information leveraging instructional models such as GPT-3.5~\cite{brown2020language} and Llama~3~\cite{dubey2024llama3herdmodels}; and (2) encoding textual data into feature vectors using transformer text encoders~\cite{devlin2018bert,sanh2019distilbert}.
-By fusing contextual information in the form of text embeddings with visual features prior to classification, we improve the overall representation of the ongoing action, enabling for more accurate action recognition.
+These improvements have enabled the models to handle temporal dependencies more effectively and to capture contextual information within textual data.
+We explore the benefits of these models to incorporate contextual data for action recognition in two different ways.
+First, by evaluating the effect of rephrasing to enrich textual descriptions of past actions along with camera location information which is achieved by leveraging instructional models such as GPT-3.5~\cite{brown2020language} and Llama~3~\cite{dubey2024llama3herdmodels}.
+Second, by encoding textual data into feature vectors using transformer text encoders~\cite{devlin2018bert,sanh2019distilbert}.
+By fusing contextual information in the form of text embeddings with visual features prior to classification, we improve the overall representation of the ongoing action, enabling more accurate action recognition.

-Finally, we train our model with a dual objective: coarse-grained and fine-grained action classification.
-The rationale behind this approach is rooted in the notion that learning together the coarse- and the fine-grained action facilitates the recognition of both.
+Our model is trained with the dual objective of both coarse-grained and fine-grained action classification.
+The rationale behind this approach is rooted in the idea that learning both coarse-grained and fine-grained actions together facilitates the recognition of both.
 Previous studies~\cite{suris2021hyperfuture,10.1007/978-3-031-21062-4_39} have explored action hierarchies under the premise that hyperbolic geometry naturally encodes hierarchical structures.
 Other works~\cite{10222914, zhao2023antgpt} exploit the goal of the video, \emph{i.e.} a coarse-grained action, to improve action anticipation performance.
 In our method, we propose a joint loss function to allow the model to better discriminate fine-grained actions.

 For experimentation, we extend the existing Toyota Smarthome Untrimmed (TSU) dataset~\cite{Dai_2022_PAMI}, incorporating action hierarchies into Activities of Daily Living (ADL).
-Code and extended annotations resulting in the Hierarchical TSU dataset, is, to the best of our knowledge, the first hierarchical dataset for ADL.
+The resulting dataset, the Hierarchical TSU dataset, is, to the best of our knowledge, the first hierarchical dataset for ADL.
 Additionally, we evaluate the proposed method on the Assembly101~\cite{Sener_2022_CVPR} and IkeaASM~\cite{Ben-Shabat_2021_WACV} action recognition benchmarks to provide further insights on the benefits of incorporating contextual information and action hierarchies.